plexoos/offline-hft/README.md

     cvs checkout -d star-offline-hft offline/hft

-From the The following submodules can be copied to your local StRoot but you may chose to link to them instead
+The following submodules can be copied to your local StRoot but you may chose to link to them instead

     mkdir StRoot
     cd StRoot
     ln -s ../star-offline-hft/StRoot/StHftPool
-    ln -s ../star-offline-hft/StRoot/StiScan

 If desired other CVS modules from `star-offline-hft/` can be linked in a similar way.

-Some official modules in CVS have changes not in the repository.
-One can copy them from the following locations:

-    cp -r -L /star/institutions/bnl_me/smirnovd/public/star-soft/StRoot/StarGenerator .
-    cp -r -L /star/institutions/bnl_me/smirnovd/public/star-soft/StRoot/StiMaker .
-    cp -r -L /star/institutions/bnl_me/smirnovd/public/star-soft/StRoot/Sti .
-    cp -r -L /star/institutions/bnl_me/smirnovd/public/star-soft/StRoot/StBFChain .
+Build the libraries as:

     cd ..
     cons EXTRA_CXXFLAGS="-I${OPTSTAR}/include"